en9inerd/en9inerd.github.io/about.md

   type: person
 ---

-> ### You can see my [resume]({{ site.baseurl }}{% link resume.md %}) and send me email or a DM on LinkedIn or use [contact form]({{ page.url }}#contact).
+Hello, I'm Vladimir, a Full Stack Engineer with a passion for software development and automating data processes.
+My expertise lies in JavaScript/TypeScript, Node.js, Python, and some AWS services.
+At the moment, I specialize in building and maintaining web applications using frameworks like Angular, NestJS, and Express.js.
+More information about my skills and experience you can find in my [Curriculum Vitae]({{ site.baseurl }}{% link cv.md %}).

 {:style="text-align: center;"}
 {% avatar {{ site.github.owner_name }} size=200 %}

-My name is Vladimir, I'm a Full Stack Engineer whose most interests are related to software development and automating data processing (ETL tools) using JavaScript/TypeScript, Node.js RE, Python, AWS services, and more.
+In my spare time, I delve into Web Services Integration using tools like IFTTT and Node-RED, exploring the capabilities of Cloudflare Workers and KV for efficient serverless solutions, bot development for Telegram platform and other things that are related to automation stuff just for fun.
+When I'm not immersed in the tech world, I enjoy hiking and playing video games, particularly colony simulators like RimWorld and Space Haven.

-In my spare time, I implement some scripts/tools based on Telegram API and other things just for fun.
-Also, I enjoy hiking and playing video games (I like colony simulators like RimWorld or Space Haven).
+## Let's connect

-## Contact Me
+Feel free to connect with me via email, LinkedIn, or using [contact form](#contact) below.

 {% include contact-form.html %}